-A comprehensive Hawaii airport guide – how to get around fast and easy (updated 2023)
+A comprehensive Hawaii airport guide – how to get around fast and easy at each airport

-Airports in Hawaii feel and look like Hawaii the moment you arrive – a little sweet, a little dated and musty, no free wifi around the airport.
-All the airports in Hawaii need some updating but they still exude a sense of place that gives you a warm embrace that you’ve finally arrived paradise in any of the airports of Hawaii.
+Airports in Hawaii feel and look like Hawaii the moment you arrive – a little sweet, a little dated and musty, some free wifi to a few airports but still that tropical and exciting vibe that you have arrived to paradise.
+All the airports in Hawaii need some updating but they still exude a sense of place that gives you a warm embrace that you’ve finally arrived paradise to all of the airports of Hawaii.

 Here’s a quick Hawaii airport guide to help you in the process for your arrival or departure back to where you came from.
 Hopefully this can help you to navigate quickly through the airport from your plane to where you want to go to in paradise.